mjstraughan/CubingHistory/docs/3x3/Methods/CFOP.md

 ]}
 />

-Chris Hardwick also had a page on speedcubing.com in 2005 about edge control [^33].
+Chris Hardwick also had a page on speedcubing.com in 2005 about edge control [^hardwick-nd].

 ![](img/CFOP/Techniques/EdgeControl6.png)
 ![](img/CFOP/Techniques/EdgeControl7.png)

 ### Pseudo Slotting

-Olly Hayden discussed the technique and called it non-matching pairs in May, 2002 [^34] [^35].
+Olly Hayden discussed the technique and called it non-matching pairs in May, 2002 [^hayden-2002] [^hayden-nd].
 This is the earliest known mention of the technique.

 ![](img/CFOP/Techniques/PseudoSlotting.png)

 It is described in the paragraph starting with "As stated above".
 This actually isn't the first discussion by Olly Hayden.
 It is only the first one remaining in the archived messages.
 The Speed Solving Rubik's Cube Yahoo! group was originally part of Yahoo!
 Clubs.
 In 2001, Yahoo! purchased eGroups, another mailing list company.
 They merged to become Yahoo!
 Groups.
 This change also deleted a year and a half worth of messages.
 The group was started in June of 2000 and any messages after August 5, 2000 and before March 27, 2002 were deleted.
 On their website, Olly points out they first talked about non-matching pairs in message 144 of the Yahoo! group.
 This would have been one of the deleted messages.
 It seems that the community became aware of Olly Hayden's messages and website.
 There are multiple instances on the Yahoo! group of others sharing the website.

-Jessica Fridrich briefly mentioned the technique on her site on August 26, 2002 [^36].
+Jessica Fridrich briefly mentioned the technique on her site on August 26, 2002 [^fridrich-2003-5].

 ![](img/CFOP/Techniques/PseudoSlotting2.png)

 > Thanks to Filipe Teixeira for finding this on Fridrich's website.

-That specific page was created after Olly Hayden's description and website [^37] [^38].
+That specific page was created after Olly Hayden's description and website [^fridrich-2002-1] [^fridrich-2002-2].

 ![](img/CFOP/Techniques/PseudoSlotting3.png)
 ![](img/CFOP/Techniques/PseudoSlotting4.png)

 Pseudo slotting went through a few name changes over time.
-Olly Hayden called it non-matching pairs and that name is also used on Shotaro Makisumi's website [^39].
-It was also called "mis-matched pairs" or "slant pairing" by some in the community [^40] [^41].
+Olly Hayden called it non-matching pairs and that name is also used on Shotaro Makisumi's website [^makisumi-nd-2].
+It was also called "mis-matched pairs" or "slant pairing" by some in the community [^li-2003] [^hardwick-2005].

 <ImageCollage
 images={[